Thendral: Plot

 Nevertheless, Thulasi, Thamizharasu and Sundari all find out that Bhuvana is lying.
 They resolve and successfully exposes the truth to Prabha and Lakshmanan.
 They chase Bhuvana away from their house, but Bhuvana plays a revenge game on Lakshmanan by setting up a fire in his hospital, and she cunningly makes him jailed for her crime.
 Lakshmanan and Sundari's 60th Marriage Ceremony is halted due to Lakshmanan's imprisonment.
 Lakshmanan asks Varadhan, his driver, to get his daughter Deepa (Thulasi's best friend) married to Prabhakar so that his honour will be saved.
 Deepa sacrifices her dreams and marries Prabhakar.

 Kalyani (an auto driver and Thulasi's other close friend) and Mohan's love story too comes up.
-Mohan wants to marry Kalyani but Padma hates her due to being poor and financially unstable than them.
-Nevertheless, Kalyani marries Mohan despite Padma's wishes.
+Mohan wants to marry Kalyani but Padma hates her due to being poor and financially unstable than them and having been provoked by Rukkumani.
+Nevertheless, Kalyani marries Mohan against Padma's wishes.
 Deepa divorces Prabhakar as he suspects her of being in love with Kanagu (he is Tamizh's friend and had a crush on Deepa).
 Finally, he repents his mistake and turns into a new leaf.
 Padma too realises her mistakes and apologizes wholeheartedly to Thulasi.

-Charu, then, returns from coma.
-Tamizh's mother again tries to separate Tamizh and Thulasi.
-Tamizh strongly opposes and says that he would never leave Thulasi again.
+Charu, having survived her fall, has become crazy and believes that Thamizh is living with her.
+Rukkumani again tries to separate Tamizh and Thulasi by planting her past memories with Tamizh.
 Thulasi goes into prison for a crime she didn't commit because of Maya, Charu's real mother.
 Maya decides to separate Tamizh and Thulasi by drugging Tamizh and making him forget Thulasi.
 Thulasi, however, saves Tamizh at the correct time, and Charu and her mother die thereafter.
-Tamizh's mother still doesn't likes Thulasi but is forced to accept her as her daughter in law as she has no other choice.
+Tamizh's mother still dislikes Thulasi but is forced to accept her as her daughter in law as she has no other choice.

 The rest of the story involves around how Thulasi, alongside her now understanding husband Tamizharasu, overcome all the other trials and tribulations.
 The serial ends on a happy note with Thulasi becoming pregnant.